 Here are a few recipe with sweeteners:

-Vegetables are mostly associated with vegans, but they’re important for anyone to be eating.
+Veggies are mostly associated with vegans, but they’re important for anyone to be eating.

 All vegetables are vegan!